sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/teammate-development/index.md

 3. [Regular 1:1s](#Regular-1:1s)
 4. [Growth & career-development conversations](#Growth-&-career-development-conversations)

+**Monthly Check-ins via Lattice**

+We believe that regular feedback and self-reflection are crucial for individual and team growth.
+This is why as of October FY24 we are running monthly feedback check-ins via Lattice so teammates can reflect, share insights, and highlight contributions to our collective success.

+**Questions that will be asked via Lattice:**

+**Self Check-In/Manager-Direct Report Check-In:**

+1. **What's working well:** Think about the past month and identify aspects of your/this teammate’s work or projects that have been successful.
+Share what you're proud of and why it's working.
+Celebrate achievements!
+2. **What's not working well:** Recognize any challenges, obstacles, or areas where improvement is needed.
+Be specific and constructive in your feedback or self-assessment.
+Identifying problems is the first step toward solving them.
+3. **Feedback Sharing:** Reflect on the last time you provided feedback to your manager, peer, or direct report.
+Describe the feedback you gave and its impact.
+Effective communication is a two-way street.

 ### **Thanks/praise:**

 At Sourcegraph, we love celebrating and recognizing the events happening in our Teammates’ lives!
 We celebrate on a day-to-day basis via our ‘[#thanks](https://sourcegraph.slack.com/archives/thanks)’ channel.
 Giving recognition to other Teammates is critical for maintaining a positive, innovative company culture.
 At Sourcegraph, we encourage regular, public recognition via Lattice to our [#thanks](https://sourcegraph.slack.com/archives/thanks) Slack channel.